markmelling/aws-image-classification-tuning/README.md

 If you choose to run the notebook locally you will need to install conda/miniconda and install the required packages.
 I would recommend using miniconda (https://docs.conda.io/en/latest/miniconda.html).
 The required packages are included in the notebook.

+Note: I've included src/hpo.py and src/train_model.py as hpo.py and train.py respectively in the root directory as per the checklist.

 ## Dataset
 The dataset used is that of dog breeds.
 There are separate folders for train, validate and test.
 In each of these folders there are separate folders for the different dog breeds.
 Images organised in this structure, with the labels effectively being the folder names is supported in PyTorch by the ImageFolder (https://pytorch.org/vision/stable/generated/torchvision.datasets.ImageFolder.html) which makes handling this data structure straight-forward.